Dominique Easley: New England Patriots

 Easley was selected by the New England Patriots in the first round (29th overall) of the 2014 NFL draft.
 The team signed him to a four-year contract on June 23, 2014.
-According to Ian Rapoport, the contract is for $7.3 million.
+According to Ian Rapoport, the contract was for $7.3 million.

 On September 7, 2014, Easley played in his first NFL regular season game, a 33–20 road loss to the Miami Dolphins.
 He would record his first career interception (off former Patriot Matt Cassel) the following week during a 30–7 win over the Minnesota Vikings.
 On December 17, the Patriots placed Easley on injured reserve, with a knee injury.
 In 11 games of his rookie season, Easley finished with 9 tackles, 1 sack, 1 pass defended, and 1 interception.

 Without Easley, the Patriots won Super Bowl XLIX after they defeated the defending champion Seattle Seahawks 28–24.

 After the departure of longtime starter Vince Wilfork, Easley began the 2015 season as one of the Patriots' starting defensive tackles.
-On December 15, 2015, the Patriots placed Easley on injured reserve with a quadricep injury, ending his season.
+On December 15, 2015, the Patriots placed Easley on injured reserve with a quadriceps injury, ending his season.
 He ended the season with 15 tackles and two sacks.

 In an unexpected move, the Patriots released Easley on April 13, 2016.